1937–38 Northern Rugby Football League season: Championship play-off

+Final

 Challenge Cup

 Salford beat Barrow 7-4 in the final played at Wembley on Saturday 7 May 1938 in front of a crowd of 51,243.
 This was the lowest winning score in a Wembley final, only equalled in 1970.

 This was Salford’s first Challenge Cup Final win in their fourth Final appearance.

 This was Barrow’s first appearance in the Final.